Jivdhan: Water Tanks

 There are a few water tanks atop the fort, water from the tanks near the store house is not potable as they are open all the year round.
 The water from the rock cut cistern near the Kalyan Gate is potable.
 The entire fort is covered with prickly shrubs of Lepidagathis cuspidata or called as Kate adulsa in Marathi.
 The Malabar giant squirrel or "Shekhru" is found in the forest at the foothills.

 Pinnacle near the fort

 This is about 385 feet high.
 When you approach the fort it looks smaller in size but as you move closer to the fort you can actually get a feel of how high the pinnacle is.
 This pinnacle is known as 'Vanarlingi'.
 This is surmountable with use of proper rock climbing equipment.
 It may take a day or 2 to climb the pinnacle.
 One needs to scout the area for beehives in order to climb with complete control.

 North front

-Once you are at the top of the fort you can view various hilltops and forts nearby.
-You will clearly see forts like Harishchandragad, Chavaand, Ratangad, Naneghat, Hadsar fort, Nimgiri fort, Manikdoh Dam and the entire Junnar plateau.
+At the top of the fort you can view various hilltops and forts nearby.
+Harishchandragad, Chavaand, Ratangad, Naneghat, Hadsar fort, Nimgiri fort, Manikdoh Dam and the entire Junnar plateau are visible from the top.